PGP1/rbpi-core/README.md

 ### 1.2 Setting up the Device for Videostreaming, pushing sensor data & listening for dashboard commands

+Ensure that your credentials are assigned to environment variables
+- Access Key
+- Secret Key
+- Default Region
+* NEVER HARDCODE YOUR CREDENTIALS, utilise $ENVIRONMENTVARIABLE

 Make sure its executable, if its not then run
 ```bash
 chmod +x <scriptname>.sh